progsysseminar15/progsys/writeups/Bernstein81.md

 Secondly, the separation of rw and ww synchronization suggests that we can deal with different types of conflicts in different ways, as long as they are tied together in a coherent manner.
 I would speculate that this could also be true at weaker isolation levels.

+### Yifan Wu

+This paper survey and consolidate what was apparently a myriad collection of algorithms on concurrency control over DDBMS, and present that to the core the algoirthms are just concerned with two types of consistencies (rw and ww), with two basic methods: 2PL and timestamps.
+It also poses the challenge of evaluating these algorithms as open questions.

+It would be valuable to discuss what ideas we could re-use for weaker consistency gurantees, i.e. the "fundamental trade-offs".
+For instance, it seems that the write set idea in RAMP might be related to the buffering ideas.

+I also wonder if there are any new hardware developments that make any of the algorithms more feasible.
+I might be completely wrong but F1's almost-global atomic clock might be an example where hardware improved T/O style algorithms performance.